0xe1f/grr/README.md

 Features
 --------

-Primary focus of _grr_ was replicating the core functionality of [Google Reader] [1] - specifically, features like starring, reading/unreading, navigation, and subscription categories.
+Primary focus of _grr_ was to replicate the core functionality of [Google Reader] [1] - specifically, features like starring, reading/unreading, navigation, and subscription categories.
 To that extent, _grr_ supports:

 * Subscription categories
 * Starring